72squared/redpipe/docs/index.rst

 If you have no idea what Redis is or why you should pipeline commands, `look it up <https://redis.io/topics/pipelining>`_ already.
 Really.

+Using **RedPipe** requires a paradigm shift.
+Don't wait to pipeline as some late-stage performance optimization.
+That's what usually happens.
+And it makes code ugly and unmaintainable.
+Write your code so you can pipeline anything.
+*Everything.*

 |BuildStatus| |CoverageStatus| |Version| |Python| |Docs|